Everything We Do and Don’t Know About New York’s Reopening Plan

 When will routine health care, dental care, and other health services be available again?

-Elective surgeries are once again available in much of the state, including at three major New York City hospitals as of June 6 — but residents should consult their physicians and individual health-care facilities.
+Elective surgeries are once again available in much of the state, including at three major New York City hospitals as of June 6 — but New Yorkers should consult their physicians and individual health-care facilities.
 Dental practices have been allowed to reopen statewide.

 When can you go shopping inside a nonessential retail store again?

-In-store retail returns in phase two everywhere but at enclosed shopping malls.
+In-store half-capacity retail returns in phase two everywhere but at enclosed shopping malls.

 When can you finally get that haircut you desperately need?